Striking Iberia workers protest against job cuts

 MADRID/LONDON Thousands of workers facing pay and job cuts at loss-making Spanish airline Iberia on Monday staged a second wave of protests that could ground nearly 1,300 flights this week.

-Iberia, part of International Airlines Group (ICAG.L), is battling competition from low-cost airlines and high-speed trains as well as a deep recession in Spain, where one in four workers is without a job.
+Iberia, part of International Airlines Group, is battling competition from low-cost airlines and high-speed trains as well as a deep recession in Spain, where one in four workers is without a job.

 The strikes are a blow to Spain's tourist-dependent economy as it gears up for the spring and summer season.
 Tourism contributes about 11 percent to the country's economy.